emqx/eip/design/0005-stateless-brokers.md

 subscribers.
 The subscription info may involve the following tables:

 - Subscriber table:
-  Maintains the mapping from TopicFilter -> SubPid | RegID SubPid implies a local subscription.
+  Maintains the mapping from TopicFilter -> SubPid | NodeNameAtom SubPid implies a local subscription.
-  RegID points to a remote node.
+  NodeNameAtom points to a remote node.

 - Trie table:
   Used for matching a TopicName to all the possible wildcard topic-filters in